TanStack/router/docs/guide/data-loading.md

     return res.json()
 }

-// Create a new routerContext using new RouterContext<{...}>() class and pass it whatever types you would like to be available in your router context. const routerContext = new RouterContext<{
+// Create a new routerContext using new rootRouteWithContext<{...}>() function and pass it whatever types you would like to be available in your router context. const rootRoute = rootRouteWithContext<{
   fetchPosts: typeof fetchPosts
-}>()

-// Then use the same routerContext to create your root route const rootRoute = routerContext.createRootRoute()
+}>()() // NOTE: the double call is on purpose, since rootRouteWithContext is a factory ;)

 // Notice how our postsRoute references context to get our fetchPosts function
 // This can be a powerful tool for dependency injection across your router